segmentio/segment-docs/src/connections/sources/source-functions.md

 ### Testing

-Test your code directly from the Functions Editor.
+Test your code directly from the Functions Editor with two options:

 #### Webhook Catcher

 Start by copying the webhook URL from the right hand screen to your upstream tool or service to receive sample payloads with which you can use to test your function code.

 We begin automatically listening to your webhook URL for any events which are triggered.
-You can store up to XX events to test with.
-If you exceed this limit, we will override your events starting with the oldest.

 Click `Run` to test the event against your function code.

 #### Manual Input

-Alternatively, you can manually include your own JSON payload with relevant headers.
+Alternatively, you can manually include your own JSON payload with relevant headers before hitting the `Run` button.
 In this view, you also have the option to switch back to the webhook catcher by clicking on `Auto-fill via Webhook`.

 ## Creation & Deployment